 G\k asieniec et al.~\cite{GasieniecPP-JDM01} gave a deterministic oblivious algorithm to wake up a single-hop single-channel radio network in time $\cO(n\log^2 n)$, where $n$ is known and any number of stations may be activated spontaneously.
 Our deterministic oblivious algorithms have time performance bounds expressed by formulas in which the three parameters $n$, $b$, and $k$ appear, of which $k$ is unknown while $n$ and $b$ are known.
 Observe that if we substitute $k=n$ and $b=1$ in the upper bound $\cO(k\log^{1/b} k\log n)$, which holds for the general deterministic oblivious algorithm, then what is obtained is $\cO(n\log^2 n)$.
 Our algorithm, when applied in networks with one channel, has the advantage of scaling with the unknown number $k$ of stations that are activated spontaneously, and provides an asymptotic improvement over the upper bound $\cO(n\log^2 n)$ even for just two channels.

 Jurdzi\'nski and Stachowiak~\cite{JurdzinskiS05} gave two randomized algorithms to wake up a multiple access channel.
-One of them works in $\cO(\log^2 n)$ time with high probability, when performance is optimized with respect to~$n$, and another works in $\cO(k)$ time with high probability, when performance if optimized with respect to~$k$.
+One of them works in time $\cO(\log^2 n)$ with high probability, when performance is optimized with respect to~$n$, and another works in time $\cO(k)$ with high probability, when performance is optimized with respect to~$k$.
 Our randomized algorithm for multi-channel networks has performance sub-linear in~$k$ for even just two channels.

-Koml\'os and Greenberg~\cite{KomlosG-TIT85} showed how to resolve conflict for access to one channel among any $k$ stations in time $\cO(k + k\log\frac{n}{k})$, when the stations begin an execution in the same round.
-This can be compared to two of our results for the more challenging problem of waking up a multi-channel network.
+Koml\'os and Greenberg~\cite{KomlosG-TIT85} showed how to resolve conflict for access to one channel among any of~$k$ stations in time $\cO(k + k\log\frac{n}{k})$, when the stations begin an execution in the same round.
+This can be compared to two of our results for the apparently more challenging problem of waking up a network, albeit equipped with multiple channels.
 First, our general deterministic wake-up algorithm runs in time $\cO(k\log^{1/b} k\log n)$.
 Second, when the number of channels satisfies $b=\Omega(\log\log n)$ then another of our algorithms wakes up a network in time~$\cO(k\log n)$.

 \Paragraph{Related work.}